-The purpose of this coursework is to enble you to develop skills in the analysis and evaluation of interpretations of history in a chosen question, problem or issue as part of an independently researched assignment.
-The focus is on understanding the nature and purpose of the work of the historian.
-You will be required to form a critical view based on relevant reading on the question, problem or issue.
-You will also be specifically required to analyse, explain and evaluate the interpretations of three historians.
+The purpose of the coursework is to enable you to develop in the analysis and evaluation of interpretations of history in a chosen question as part of an independently researched assignment.
+This focus is on understanding the nature and purpose of the work of the historian.
+You will be required to form a critical view based on relevant reading which requires you to specifically analyse, explain and evaluate different interpretations of historians.

 Coursework will be between 3000 and 4000 words.
 The coursework will be on aspects of the Nazi Germany 1933-39.

-The periods that the course covers allow for a full range of visual and written sources to be used.
+The periods that the course covers allows for a full range of visual and written sources to be used.
 Lessons are designed to provide a variety of activities and focused individual work.
 You are encouraged to develop independent learning skills which can be applied across all subjects.
 You will build on your understanding of the past by experiencing a broad and balanced course of study which helps you to improve as an effective and independent learner, and as a critical and reflective thinker with a curious and enquiring mind.

-Germany and West Germany written examination, lasting 2/4 hours (30%)
+Germany and West Germany written examination, lasting 2 1/4 hours (30%)

-Spain 1930-78 written examination, lasting 1 /2 hours (20%) Tudors written examination, lasting 2 /4 hours (30%) Coursework is internally assessed and externally moderated.
+Spain 1930-78 written examination, lasting 1 1⁄2 hours (20%) Ireland written examination, lasting 2 1⁄4 hours (30%)

+Coursework is internally assessed and externally moderated.
 You will complete a single assignment on a question set by the school.
 The assignment will assess your ability to carry out an historical enquiry, analysing and evaluating historical interpretations, organising and communicating findings (20%).